-China is the undisputed champion of social media, despite being absent from the largest social media websites in the West.
-By the sheer size of the user base, with over 91% of China’s population connected to a social media platform, and by the overall level of activity, Chinese social media is prevalent in a big way, when you compare them to their counterparts.
+Despite being absent from the largest social media websites in the West, China is the undisputed champion of social media.
+The sheer size of the user base, with over 91% of China’s population connected to a social media platform.
+By the overall level of activity, Chinese social media is prevalent in a big way when comparing them to their counterparts.

 For the most part, many online companies don’t even bother to tap into this potential goldmine of new customers.
 This is either due to ignorance or being intimidated by the language and cultural barriers.
-Although consumer behavior doesn’t change all that drastically once you cross those imaginary borders and over international waters.
+However, consumer behavior doesn’t change drastically once you cross those imaginary borders and are over international waters.

 Establishing your Brand in China

-In China, it is common for users to be active on big Chinese social media platforms at the same time.
+It is common for users to be active on big Chinese social media platforms simultaneously in China.

-What makes things even more enticing for the Chinese social media, is that the people there are much more inclined to discuss and interact with brands directly openly.
+What makes things even more enticing for Chinese social media is that the people there are more inclined to discuss and interact with brands openly.

 Social Networks that Dominate

-We are going to start with the top Chinese social media networks that grab the most significant market share.
+We will start with the top Chinese social media networks that grab the most significant market share.
 That doesn’t mean you should forgo adding more to your list of accounts.

-Since so many Chinese are connected online, a “small” platform could be home to tens of millions of users, which you could be missing out.
+Since so many Chinese are connected online, a “small” platform could be home to tens of millions of users, which you could be missing out on.
 Let’s look at the most prominent players out there that you can’t afford to miss.

 Also known as Weixin in Chinese, this mobile platform is one of the most versatile messaging apps on the market.
 This app is even gaining popularity in the States.

-As an online business, you can use WeChat to connect with potential business partners in China, not just customers.
+You can use WeChat to connect with potential business partners in China, not just customers, as an online business.
 Its user-friendly interface makes it easy to handle e-commerce transactions and accept direct payments.

-There is also advertising space available, which works similar to Facebook.
-You can target specific demographics and create custom ads-tailored for what the user is searching for, in this space.
+There is also advertising space available, which works similarly to Facebook.
+You can target specific demographics and create custom ads tailored for what the user is searching for in this space.

-People refer to Sina Weibo as the Chinese version of Twitter, which becomes evident after the first glance.
+People refer to Sina Weibo as the Chinese version of Twitter, which becomes evident.
 It used to have the same character limit until November 2016, the same seamless integration of multimedia content, and the same excellent opportunities to quickly reach out to potential customers while staying engaged with past customers to strengthen your brand’s image.

 It is crucial to utilize Sina Weibo as a foreign brand.
 You need to establish your voice as an authority that can be trusted and one that is “cool” or likable, as well.

-An excellent example of international success is how Durex brand condoms sent a timely “tweet” out on the platform when Beijing residents were experiencing a long stretch of rainy weather.
+An excellent example of international success is how Durex brand condoms sent a timely “tweet” out on the platform when Beijing residents experienced a long stretch of rainy weather.

 They suggested using their condoms to stretch over their shoes to keep them dry if they must venture outside.
 This caused a considerable buzz, and the Durex name went viral.